Top 10 Reasons Why Millennials Should Consider Buying Whole Life Insurance

 It's understandable to think you don't need life insurance when you're young and healthy.
 But, in reality, you have many good reasons to purchase life insurance at this point in your life.
 This is especially true if you are looking for an affordable way to grow and save money towards your retirement.

 Keep reading for our top 10 reasons why you should consider whole life insurance now.

 You know you're young and healthy.
 So do insurance companies.
-They realize healthy millennials are a low-risk client so your life insurance policy is considerably cheaper than your older counterparts.
+They realize healthy millennials are a low-risk client so your life insurance policy is considerably more affordable than your older counterparts.

 It's best to lock in a good monthly rate now that will continue for the life of your policy.
 That's how you can save money in the long run.

 2. It Builds Cash Value